debods/Digital-Hub-for-ham-radio/README.md

 DigiHub is designed to be an alternative to the popular DigiPi which is an excellent implementation (but has limitations) and, is highly recommended as a starting point for the less tech savvy or those setting out on the digital ham road.

-DigiHub, builds on the DigiPi concept and is designed to allow it to be installed on an existing Debian system.
+DigiHub, builds on the DigiPi concept and is designed to be installed on an existing Debian system.

 The primary benefit of DigiHub is it's flexibily and configurability.

 The installation script has been built and tested on Debian trixie meaning it can be installed on Raspberry Pi OS (Pi Zero 2W, 3, 4 or, 5 are recommended).

-A number of the methods uses to install, run and maintain DigiHub have been made into command line utilities:
+A number of the methods used to install, run and maintain DigiHub have been made into command line utilities:

-aprspass    -   Generate your APRS password
+aprspass    -   Generate your APRS password (bash/python)

-checkcall   -   Check a callsign using the hamdb API
+checkcall   -   Check a callsign using the hamdb API (bash)

-dwsetup     -   Install, or update and existing installation of, Direwolf
+dwsetup     -   Install, or update and existing installation of, Direwolf (bash)

-hamgrid     -   Get you Maidenhead ham grid from latitude and longitude
+hamgrid     -   Get you Maidenhead ham grid from latitude and longitude (bash/python)

-sysinfo     -   System information
+sysinfo     -   System information (bash)

-There are other useful tools located in DigiHub/scripts.
+Other useful tools are located in DigiHub/scripts.